-As can be seen from the table below, we have no gender pay gap within the partnership, in fact the small gap that exists favours women.
+As can be seen from the table below, the gender pay gap within the partnership favours women.
 In a partnership that comprises over 40% female partners, this is a very encouraging result.

 Mean gender pay gap Who earns more Median gender pay gap Who earns more

-All partners 0.8% 5.9%
+All partners 5.4% 11.1%

-Equity partners 4.5% 7.7%
+Equity partners 6.8% 11.1%

-Non-equity partners 3.7% Ť 3.3%
+Non-equity partners 2.3% 5.9%